refgenie/refgenie/docs/README.md

 Refgenie specifies a *standard* folder structure, so that alignment tools can easily swap from one genome to another.
 There are other similar projects, but Refgenie has a few advantages:

 1. **It provides a command-line interface to download individual resources**.
 Think of it as `GitHub` for reference genomes.
-You just type `refgenie pull -g hg38 -a bowtie2...` and you have standard indexes.
+You just type `refgenie pull -g hg38 -a bowtie2_index`.

 2. **It's scripted**.
-In case you need resources *not* on the server, such as for a custom genome, refgenie provides a `build` function to create you own from any genome source.
+In case you need resources *not* on the server, such as for a custom genome, refgenie provides a `build` function to create your own: `refgenie build -i custom.fa.gz -a bowtie2_index`.

 3. **It includes a python API**.
-For tool developers, you can do `cfg = refgenie.RefGenConf(file)` and then use a python object to reference standard locations for any genome asset, *e.g.*, `cfg.hg38.bowtie2_index`.
+For tool developers, you use `cfg = refgenie.RefGenConf(genomes.yaml)` to get a python object with paths to any genome asset, *e.g.*, `cfg.hg38.bowtie2_index`.